Type Conversion in Python with Examples

 The reason that the sum variable was converted into the float data type and not the integer data type is that if the compiler had converted it into the integer data type, then it would’ve had to remove the fractional part and that would’ve resulted in data loss.
 So, Python always converts smaller data type into larger data type to prevent the loss of data.

 In some cases, Python cannot use implicit type conversion and that’s where explicit type conversion comes into play.
 Moving ahead, let’s learn more about it.

-Explicit type conversion is also known as type casting.
+Explicit type conversion is also known as typecasting.
 Explicit type conversion takes place when the programmer clearly and explicitly defines the same in the program.
 For explicit type conversion, there are some in-built Python functions.
-Following table contains some of the in-built functions for type conversion, along with their descriptions.
+The following table contains some of the in-built functions for type conversion, along with their descriptions.